Humblepics

 “You could leave life right now.
 Let that determine what you do and say and think.” – Marcus Aurelius

-This is “Remember you will die.”
+This translates to “Remember you will die.”
 The Stoics used the constant awareness of their own mortality not as a source of depression, but as a tool for focus.
 If you knew you could die tomorrow, would you waste today on petty arguments, procrastination, or meaningless tasks?
 Death is the ultimate deadline.
 It strips away the trivial and forces you to live with urgency and purpose.

 “Virtue is the only good; all else… is indifferent.” – Zeno

 This is the ultimate goal.
 The Stoics asked: What is a “good life”?
 Their answer was not “happiness,” “wealth,” “health,” or “fame.”
-All those things are “externals” (see Principle 1) and can be taken away.
+All those things are “externals” (see Principle 1) and can be taken away by fortune.
 The only thing that is truly good, and that you can always control, is your own character—your ability to live with Virtue (Wisdom, Justice, Courage, and Temperance).
 For a Stoic, success is not what you have, but who you are.